needmorecowbell/Hamburglar/README.md

 - `python3 hamburglar.py ~/Directory/file.txt`
     - This will recursively scan for files in the given directory, then analyzes each file for a variety of findings using regex filters

+**YARA Rule Based Analysis**
+- `python3 hamburglar.py -y rules/ ~/Directory
+    - This will compile the yara rule files in the rules directory and then check them against every item in Directory.

 **Web Request Mode**